-- To introduce students to a range of approaches to autoethnography as a vehicle for researching personal and social life and to the theoretical understandings that underpin them.
+- Utilise a range of approaches to autoethnography as a vehicle for researching personal and social life and to the theoretical understandings that underpin them.

-- To increase students¿ capacity to analyze how different approaches to autoethnography relate to different ontological and epistemological positions.
+- Display an increased capacity to analyze how different approaches to autoethnography relate to different ontological and epistemological positions.

-- To enable students to engage with the debates surrounding the use of autoethnography in social science research, exploring the position of autoethnography as an interdisciplinary research genre and as a legitimate site for inquiry into the interplay between selves, identities and cultures.
+- Engage with the debates surrounding the use of autoethnography in social science research, exploring the position of autoethnography as an interdisciplinary research genre and as a legitimate site for inquiry into the interplay between selves, identities and cultures.

-- To enable students to develop a critically informed appreciation of creative and evocative research studies of 'lived experience'.
+- Develop a critically informed appreciation of creative and evocative research studies of 'lived experience'.

 |Holman Jones, S., Adams, T., & Ellis, C. (Eds.).
 (2013).
 Handbook of autoethnography.
 Walnut Creek: Left Coast.|